HoraceShmorace/check-viewability/README.md

 checkViewability(element, minimumViewablePercentage, viewport)
 ```
 ## Use Case
 Trigger a side effect once an element is in view.
 The demonstrated side effect injects text into the tracked element.
-Another example would be to inject an ad into the div only once the div is viewable.
+Another example would be to inject an ad into a div only once the div is viewable.

 ```
 const handler = () => { window.doViewabilityCheck = true }